farahtemraz/NewsletterApplication/README.md

 #### 1. Initial state of Temporal Web UI

 Here you can see how Temporal's web UI looks like when we first start it using the `temporal server start-dev` command.
 Initially, there are no workflows or schedules.
+This is shown on `http://localhost:8233/`

 ![Initial](/Screenshots/initialWorkflows.png)
 ![Initial](/Screenshots/InitialSchedules.png)